hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250520858v1-proba-probabilistic-bundle-adjustment-with-the-bhattacharyya-coeffic.md

 ---
 layout: default
-title: ProBA: Probabilistic Bundle Adjustment with the Bhattacharyya Coefficient
+title: "ProBA: Probabilistic Bundle Adjustment with the Bhattacharyya Coefficient"
 ---

 # ProBA: Probabilistic Bundle Adjustment with the Bhattacharyya Coefficient